Galabov93/Javascript30Challenge/README.md

 Day 5 - Flexbox image gallery
         1) Very good exercise for showing how the Flexbox CSS functionality works
         2) The JS part was relatively simple - using an event lister for a click event

+Day 6 - Ajax Type Ahead with fetch()
+        1) Using the browser fetch() function go GET Api response - it returns a promise.
+Then we can manipulate the data with .then() function which works with the data after the api call with fetch() has finished
+        2) Using JS regex for matching text with RegExp object and the function match(regex)
+        3) Appending html with template literals and innerHTML
+        4) Using the input event to trigger when there is an input in a box